spaderdabomb/spaderdabomb/README.md

 I have been programming for 10+ years mostly in C# and Python.
 I am a gamedev hobbyist, mostly interested in making open world games in Unity.

 ### SUPPORT ⚡
+As software becomes more and more complex, we're seeing increasing subscription costs for advanced software.
+This has started causing less fortunate people to be unable to use important and beneifical tools as part of their development suite.
+Part of who I am and what my content represents is it will always be FREE and OPEN SOURCE, and choosing to support me is choosing to support that mantra.
 - Become a GitHub sponsor: https://github.com/sponsors/spaderdabomb
 - Become a Youtube member: https://www.youtube.com/channel/UCRLa0eEG0rOR7APzAT1dPww/join
 - Become a Patreon member: https://www.patreon.com/spaderdabomb